 The 2011 Census showed that there had been a slower decline in the number of Gaelic speakers in Scotland since the previous Census conducted in 2001.
 Just over one per cent (1.1 per cent or 58,000 people) of the population aged 3 and over in Scotland was able to speak Gaelic, a slight fall from 1.2 per cent (59,000) in 2001.
-(See Annex 1 for a linguistic map of the UK which includes data on Gaelic from the 2011 census).
-There were decreases in the proportion of people able to speak Gaelic in all age groups apart from those aged under 20 years which showed a 0.1 percentage point increase1.
+There were decreases in the proportion of people able to speak Gaelic in all age groups apart from those aged under 20 years which showed a 0.1 percentage point increase.